paul-tian/dist-llama-cpp/my-exp/README.md

 notice the ```---host``` need to set otherwise the rpc will only open to the local machine

-then on the coordinator machine:
+then on the client machine, the one who will call the server(s):

 ```bash
 ./bin/llama-cli -m PATH_TO_MODEL -p "My name is" --repeat-penalty 1.0 -n -1 --rpc DISTRIBUTOR_IP:PORT_NUM -ngl 200